BlueHorn07/BlueHorn07/README.md

 - ✨ Interested in Kubernetes, Spark, Kafka and their eco-systems.
 - 💖 I love to play Jazz🎺 and play "[Hearts Of Iron IV](https://www.heartsofiron4.com/en)"🎮
 - 🥅 Current Goal: PASS Flink Certificate (See more 👉 [2026 Goals](https://bluehorn07.github.io/2026/01/01/2026-goal.html))
-- 🎮 Nowadays, I'm playing Square Enix's Old games (DQ1/2/3, FF1)
+- 🎮 Nowadays, play *Romance of the Three Kingdoms VIII: Power Up Kit*

 <br />